zirui-song-18/opensearch-remote-metadata-sdk/DEVELOPER_GUIDE.md

 3. Validate that the tenant ID exists and matches the document tenant ID when required
 4. Add `.tenantId(tenantId)` to your request objects

-For examples of multitenancy implementation, refer to the ML Commons plugin and Flow Framework plugin.
+For examples of multitenancy implementation, refer to the ML Commons and Flow Framework plugins.
 ```

+## Other notes

+This client does not create indices (on OpenSearch) or tables (on DynamoDB).
+You will need to manually create those.